ocoffey/csc-211-su18/assignments/a04/readme.md

 # Homework Assignment 04 (due 7/3 12p)

 This assignment is to be completed individually.
 You are not allowed to share your code with other students.
 The assignment is worth a total of 100 points.
 If you have any questions, visit us during office hours and/or create a post on [Piazza](https://piazza.com) using the appropriate folder tag.
-For each of the questions below, the format is as follows:

-> Number.
-Function Prototype.
-Description of what the function should do.

 1. `void mirror_image(char *s)`.
 Create a function that takes a parameter `s`, then prints `s` both normally and in reversed order, separated by a `|` character.
 The function should print exactly: `s|s'`, where `s` is the original string, and `s'` is the same string in reverse.
 For example, if `s = "hello"`, then the output would be `hello|olleh`.